antofic/GraphCodable/Docs/UserGuide.md

 initializeGraphCodable()
 ```
 The encoder automatically registers all types it encounters, and so there is no need to register any types if you are decoding a file after encoding it for testing purposes.
 The next examples will take advantage of this feature.
 The following examples take advantage of this functionality, and so they just call `GTypesRepository.initialize()`.
-We will return to the topic at the end of the document.
+I will return to the topic at the end of the document.

 ## Code examples
 Copy and paste examples in your main.swift file.